quacksouls/lyf/doc/function.md

 The function `pet()` takes 2 parameters: `name` and `num`.
-The parameter `name` is meant to be a string that holds the name of a pet, whereas `num` is a number that counts how times Sam wants to do the petting.
+The parameter `name` is meant to be a string that holds the name of a pet, whereas `num` is a number that counts how many times Sam wants to do the petting.
 As `name` is meant to be a string, the documentation of the function accordingly has the segment `@param {string} name` to tell us that the data type of `name` is string.
 Similarly, the segment `@param {number} num` tells us that the data type of `num` is number.
 Finally, the function is meant to return a signal indicating